Ricky Martin uses music to tackle trafficking of children

-LOS ANGELES (Reuters) - Thirty years after Ricky Martin got his start in music in the Puerto Rican kids’ group “Menudo,” the Grammy-winning singer uses his music and celebrity to help fight against the trafficking of children.
+LOS ANGELES, March 18 (Reuters) - Thirty years after Ricky Martin got his start in music in the Puerto Rican kids’ group “Menudo,” the Grammy-winning singer uses his music and celebrity to help fight against the trafficking of children.

 Fresh off a new album, “A Quien Quiera Escuchar,” the 43-year-old Martin said he relishes getting in front of a crowd to talk about children forced into prostitution and pornography.